ouspg/PrivacyAndSocialEngineering/In_class_extras/README.md

 * ```yay rtl88xxau-aircrack-dkms-git```
 * ```sudo vim /etc/modules-load.d/alfa-wifi.conf```
 * Write "8812au" in the alfa-wifi.conf file.
 In vim press 'I' to to insert text, write "8812au", press esc and write ':wq'
+* Can't see the adapter?
+Try ```sudo pacman -Syu linux linux-headers``` after this plug in the adapter again.

 <details>
 <summary><strong>Help</strong></summary>
 <br>

+Commands that may be of use

+> lsusb

+> iwconfig

 > Set the adapter to monitor mode, this requires killing interfering processes.